studersi/test-4/tutorial-3/README.md

 I will no longer be discussing the overall configuration, but will instead only be focusing on the differences from Tutorial 2.
 There are three new modules:
 Added to the _suEXEC_ and _FCGI_ modules is the _Mime module_, which enables us to assign the _.php_ file suffix to the _FCGI daemon_.
 It is assigned using the _AddHandler directive_.

 The _/apache/htdocs_ directory now needs the additional _ExecCGI_ option.
-And finally, the _FCGIWrapper_.
+And finally, the _FcgidWrapper_.
 This is the connection between the web server and the _FCGI daemon_ yet to be configured.
 Once the first request using the _.php_ suffix is received by the web server, the server calls a _wrapper script_, starting the _FCGI daemon_, which from this time on handles the _PHP requests_.

 _FastCGI_ is a method for executing dynamic program code from a web server.
 It is a very fast method which for the most part leaves the server untouched and runs the application on a separate daemon.
 To increase the speed, _FastCGI_ provides multiple instances of this daemon, allowing requests to be processed without having to wait.
 In practice, this is a promising gain in performance and, more importantly, an architecture that saves memory, as will be discussed in more detail below.